 This social care charity operated in close partnership with local authorities.
-They had on-going contracts to deliver community-base services
+They had on-going contracts to deliver community-based services.

 Traditionally, this organisation’s funding was awarded on a two-year repeat cycle.
 The public sector move towards competitive tendering, however, meant that future rounds of funding could be awarded to one of the national charities instead.